 Galle Fort must include on the Bentota To Galle Day Tour

-Galle Fort is the iconic tourist attraction in Galle and naturally, it is a part of the every Bentota to Galle day tour.
+Galle Fort is the iconic tourist attraction in Galle and naturally, it is a part of every Bentota to Galle day tour.
 For an unforgettable eyeful of splendour take a tour of Galle Fort, hundreds of thousands of architectural masterpieces ornate the Galle Fort, which is one of the most popular landmarks in southern Sri Lanka.
 Galle Fort is a UNESCO world heritage site and the fort is surrounded by a gigantic wall.
 The fort served as the administrative capital of southern Sri Lanka during the Dutch colonial era.
-Today it serves as the single most important tourist attractions in Southern Sri Lanka, where tourist can see many hundreds of well preserved Dutch architectural building dating back to 15s.
+Today it serves as the single most important tourist attractions in Southern Sri Lanka and included in most tours such as 5 days southern Sri Lanka trip.
+Dutch Fort enables the tourist to see many hundreds of well preserved Dutch architectural building dating back to the 15s.

 Tsunami monument Peraliya